Skip to navigation Skip to content

 • Takes a careful history to identify any past or present symptoms that might be caused by MS.

-• Gathers information about birthplace, family history, environmental exposures, history of other illnesses and places traveled that might provide further clues.
+• Gathers information about birthplace, family history, environmental exposures, history of other illnesses and places visited that might provide further clues.

-• Performs a comprehensive neurologic exam, which includes tests of cranial nerves (vision, hearing, facial sensation, strength, swallowing), sensation, reflexes, coordination, walking and balance.
+• Performs a comprehensive neurologic exam, which includes tests of cranial nerves (vision, hearing, facial sensation, strength, swallowing), nerve conduction (to test sensation in the extremities), reflexes, coordination, walking and balance.

 Blood tests

-While there is no definitive blood test for MS, blood tests can rule out other conditions that cause symptoms similar to those of MS, including lupus erythematosis, Sjogren's, vitamin and mineral deficiencies, some infections, and rare hereditary diseases.
+While there is no definitive blood test for MS, blood tests can rule out other conditions that cause symptoms similar to those of MS, including lupus erythematosus, Sjogren's syndrome, vitamin and mineral deficiencies, some infections and rare hereditary diseases.

 Find an MS care provider